PTsolvers/gpu-workshop-JuliaCon23/README.md

 With this approach, we never need to explicitly store the matrix of the adjoint problem.
 Instead, we only need to evaluate the product of this matrix and the adjoint variables at the current iteration in pseudo-time.
 It is very similar to just computing the residuals of the current forward solution.

 > :book: Note that the matrix in the adjoint equaiton is actually the transposed Jacobian matrix of the forward problem.
 Evaluating the product of the Jacobian matrix and a vector is a very common operation in computing, and this product is commonly abbreviated as JVP (_Jacobian-vector product_).
 Computing the product of the tranposed Jacobian matrix and a column vector is equivalent to the product of the row vector and the same Jacobian.
-Therefore, it is termed VPJ(_vector-Jacobian product_).
+Therefore, it is termed VJP (_vector-Jacobian product_).

-To solve the adjoint problem, we need to evaluate the JVPs given the residuals for the forward problem.
+To solve the adjoint problem, we need to evaluate the VJPs given the residuals for the forward problem.
 It is possible to do that either analytically, which involves manual derivation for the transposed Jacobian for every particular system of equations, or numerically in an automated way, using the _automatic differentiation_.

 </details>